Severe storms batter Central US with hail and tornadoes

 The storm threat is lower and less widespread on Thursday, contained to an area that stretches from the Ohio River Valley to New York.

-Friday is likely to be a more dangerous day, especially from Oklahoma to Iowa, where a Level 3 out of 5 risk of severe storms is in place for more than 7 million people.
+Friday is likely to be a more dangerous day, especially from Oklahoma to Wisconsin, where a Level 3 out of 5 risk of severe storms is in place for more than 10 million people.
 Strong tornadoes, widespread damaging winds and destructive hail are all on the table.

 This system could produce one final burst of severe storms with a threat of strong winds on Saturday in the southern Great Lakes and Ohio Valley.
 The storm-weary central US will then finally get a multi-day breather starting Sunday because a weather pattern change will usher in cooler temperatures.